LizardByte/actions/actions/release_create/README.md

 # release_create

-A reusable action to create a GitHub release.
-This action is tailored to the
+A reusable action to create GitHub releases with optional VirusTotal scanning and automated cleanup.
-@LizardByte organization but can be used by anyone if they follow the same conventions.

-This action started out as a wrapper around [ncipollo/release-action](https://github.com/ncipollo/release-action), with some different defaults to make it easier to use within the @LizardByte organization.
-Additionally, the following is handled automatically.
+This action creates or updates GitHub releases with the following features:

-- all except the 2 (configurable) latest pre-releases and tags are deleted
+- All except the 2 (configurable) latest pre-releases and tags are deleted
-- assets are scanned using VirusTotal API and results are appended to the release notes
+- Assets are scanned using VirusTotal API and results are appended to the release notes
 - [node-badges](https://github.com/smashedr/node-badges) provides the VirusTotal badges

-## Basic Usage
+## 🚀 Basic Usage

 See [action.yml](action.yml)